get-fabric/fulfillment-integration-tests/TROUBLESHOOT.md

 # Troubleshooting

 Integration test failures can be divided into two main reasons:
-- The integration environment failed to initialize - the test waits until **all** service pods get to a "ready" state before starting the actual test
+- The integration environment failed to initialize (the test waits until **all** service pods get to a "ready" state before starting the actual test)
 - The integration test(s) itself didn't pass

 <br/>

-## Detecting the reason
+## Understanding the test failure

 Start by opening the failed GitHub workflow.